YatindraPabbati/Serverless-ETL-Workflow-with-AWS-Step-Functions-for-Data-Processing-and-Analytics/README.md

-## Serverless ETL Workflow with AWS Step Functions for Data Processing and Analytics
+## Serverless ETL Workflow with AWS Step Functions for Data Processing and Analytics (code to be uploaded soon...)

 ### Overview
 This project builds a **Serverless ETL Pipeline** that collects IoT telemetry data, processes it using AWS Lambda, and loads it into a PostgreSQL database.
 The pipeline uses several AWS services like **AWS Step Functions**, **AWS Lambda**, **AWS IoT Core**, **Amazon S3**, **Amazon SQS**, **CloudWatch**, and **pgAdmin** for monitoring and database management.